0xsu3ks/Blog/_posts/2024-01-31-Bypass-DEP-with-VirtualAlloc.md

 );
 ```

 `VirtualAlloc` is an interesting choice because it only takes four parameters and three of them are fairly straight forward to set.
 We will cover each one individually as we go on and build our exploit.
 The first and foremost step is to obtain the address of `VirtualAlloc` from kernel32.dll.
 This poses a significant problem as well.
-As you'll see, we will be using rop gadgets from a DLL that was not compiled with ASLR, meaning the address of the library will not change.
-This makes our exploit portable from different versions of the OS as the application will always load "some.dll" at base address 0x10000000.
-However, this is not the case for windows dlls like kernel32.dll, these are compiled with ASLR and the address will change from iteration to iteration of the application.
+As you'll see, we will be using ROP gadgets from a DLL that was not compiled with ASLR, meaning the address of the library will not change.
+This makes our exploit portable from different versions of the OS as the application will always load "some.dll" at base address `0x10000000`.
+However, this is not the case for windows DLLs like kernel32.dll, these are compiled with ASLR and the address will change from iteration to iteration of the application.
 Luckily, we have a method to deal with this.

 Let's get our application loaded and hooked into WinDbg to get a closer look at the modules presented the choices we have:

 <img src="/images/VA_1.png" alt="">

 As mentioned there's only one suitable option and that is `libspp.dll`.
 This module is loaded at a base address of `0x10000000` and does not contain null bytes as the other modules do.
-To extract all the rop gadgets from this module we will utilize `rp++` [https://github.com/0vercl0k/rp], the command will go something like this :`rp-win-x64.exe -f libspp.dll -r 5 > libspp_rops.txt`
+To extract all the rop gadgets from this module we will utilize `rp++` -- [https://github.com/0vercl0k/rp] --, and the command will go something like this :`rp-win-x64.exe -f libspp.dll -r 5 > libspp_rops.txt`

 Our text file will look like this:
 ```text